-The school has Electronic SmartBoards in all classrooms together with at least 4 computers in Years PREP - Year 3 and 6 computers in Years 4-7.
+The school has Electronic SmartBoards in all classrooms together with at least 5 computers in Years PREP - Year 3 and 6 computers in Years 4-7.
 Training has been provided to all staff to assist them in the meaningful integration of these in their teaching and learning programs.

-Several classes have introduced Virtual Classrooms to assist in differentiation and extending learning at home.
+Several classes introduced Virtual Classrooms, blogs and web based learning to assist in differentiation and extending learning at home.